MaxBarannikov/DocsRAG/README.md

 Static quantization with a calibration set is the documented escalation path for trying to recover INT8 quality, but on a personal-project budget the negative result is itself the deliverable — measuring honestly that INT8 doesn't work here is more informative than bashing on it until it does.
 Numbers above live in MLflow under experiment `docsrag-rag-eval` (`make mlflow-ui`).

-### Reproducibility

-Steps 10.1–10.8 in [Quick Start](#step-10--onnx-embedder-backend-optional-task-9-reproduction) above walk through the full Task 9 reproduction from a fresh checkout: install the extra, export, quantize, parity-test, reindex, benchmark, eval, switch the API.
-Each step is idempotent and gated by the previous one.

 ## Lessons Learned

 Things this project taught me that aren't in any RAG tutorial: